-They face each other on Monday July 6th at 10.00, on ZOOM,
+They face each other on Saturday and Sunday, October 31 - November 1, on ZOOM,

 The story began over 15 years ago, when Richard Cope had an idea for a game.
 The dream was to educate children and young adults about the periodic table of elements.

 While working in Australia, Richard created the initial drawings, and the concept was born.
 Then life took over and the idea was put on the back burner.
 However, it was never forgotten, and when Richard and Ruth started homeschooling their two boys, they decided to bring the game back to life.
 That’s when the hard work began.

 The more they worked on the project, the more it took on a life of its own.
 Finally, after an almost superhuman effort (a bit like the characters on the cards), the game was born.
 The response and feedback received so far, has been staggering.
 Even now, it’s encouraging potential new Einsteins to see the periodic table, not as a mass of tiny numbers and letters, but as a smorgasbord of superheroes.
 Magic and chemistry wrapped up in a cosmic field of curiosity and understanding.

 Public Liability Insurance

 Please note it is the responsibility of the booker to satisfy themselves about the adequacy of the safety measures.
 This platform is merely an introducer and does not verify the items listed here.